-The International Co-Operative Alliance defines a cooperative, or co-op, as “an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically controlled enterprise.”
+The International Co-operative Alliance defines a cooperative, or co-op, as “an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically controlled enterprise.”
 In other words, cooperatives are created by people who have a specific need and who are willing to work together to operate and organize a company that will meet that need.

 (An important note: Before we go deeper into the definition of a co-op, it is important to note that our grocery store is open for everyone to shop at.
 Becoming an Owner of the Co-op is voluntary, but we highly encourage it!
-You can learn more about becoming an Owner here)
+You can learn more about the benefits of becoming an Owner here)

 Just as the stockholders or shareholders of a business have a say in how the business is owned and operated, the Owners of a co-op have a say in how the cooperative is run.
 The crucial difference is that in the case of other types of corporations, how much of a say or how much control an Owner has over the company is determined by how large their Ownership stake is.
-A shareholder who owns 50% of a corporation will have more votes or more control over the operation of the company compared to a shareholder who owns 2% of a corporation.
+A shareholder who owns 51% of a corporation will have more votes or more control over the operation of the company compared to a shareholder who owns 2% of a corporation.
 That’s not the case with a co-op.
 As equity and equality are among the founding principles of a cooperative, each Owner of a co-op gets one vote.
 The opinion of one co-op Owner does not have more weight than the opinion of another co-op Owner.

-Cooperatives such as ours also elect a board of directors.
-The responsibilities of the board of a co-op include ensuring that the cooperative is working towards achieving its mission, setting up operational policies for the co-op and hiring the General Manager to manage all other employees.
+Cooperatives such as ours also elect a Board of Directors.
+The responsibilities of the Board of a co-op include ensuring that the cooperative is working towards achieving its mission, setting up operational policies for the co-op and hiring the General Manager to manage all other employees.

-The International Co-Operative Alliance adopted seven cooperative principles in 1995.
+The International Co-operative Alliance adopted seven cooperative principles in 1995.
 These guiding values are based on a set of principles known as the Rochdale Principles, which were first created in 1844.
 The cooperative principles create guidelines for co-ops to follow and allow co-ops to put their values into action.
 These seven principles can be found in more detail below.

 This page was made with major contributions from The National Cooperative Business Association CLUSA International’s blog on the same topic.